freshworks/marketplace-sample-apps/Freshworks-Samples/App-Development-Features/Configuration-Features/config-iparams-json-freshservice/README.md

 ### Prerequisites:

-1. Make sure you have a trial Freshdesk account created.
-You can always [sign up](https://freshdesk.com/signup)
+1. Make sure you have a trial Freshservice account created.
+You can always [sign up](https://freshservice.com/signup)
 2. Ensure that you have the [Freshworks CLI](https://community.developers.freshworks.com/t/what-are-the-prerequisites-to-install-the-freshworks-cli/234) installed properly.
-3. Get [Freshdesk API key](https://support.freshdesk.com/support/solutions/articles/215517).
-After you install the app, you'd notice contacts are being rendered in `ticket_conversation_editor` placeholder.
+3. Get [Freshservice API key](https://api.freshservice.com/v2/#authentication).
+After you install the app, you'd notice the Agent name with Ben10 Tranformation in `ticket_sidebar` placeholder.

 ### Procedure to run the app: